Mister Donut: Japan

 In Japan, the Mister Donut franchise is owned by Duskin Co., Ltd., a part of the Mitsui conglomerate.
 Mister Donut is the largest donut franchise chain in Japan, with a total of 961 retails shops operating as of March 2021.
 Keiji Chiba, who was Duskin Company's general manager and director of food industries, adjusted the recipes and gave a higher class image so the company would be successful in the Japanese market.
 Prior to the introduction of Mister Donut, Japanese perceived doughnuts as being snacks for children.

 The Star wrote in 2007 that "Mister Donut has gained a following among mostly younger Japanese for its American-style doughnuts, decor and music, becoming the country's biggest donut chain."
 On September 13, 2013, a survey by the Japanese retail research company, Softbrain Field, surveyed close to 6000 Japanese citizens of all ages on their favorite fast food restaurant.
 Mister Donut came in third, at 17%, behind McDonald's at 33% and MOS Burger at 25%.

 Philippines

 In the Philippines, the first Mister Donut store opened in 1982 in Manila and has become the country's second largest doughnut chain, with Dunkin' Donuts as its main competitor.
-In 1995, the Ramcar Group took over the Philippine franchise of Mister Donut through its subsidiary, Food Fest, Inc.
+In 1995, the Ramcar Group took over the Philippine franchise of Mister Donut through its subsidiary, Food Fest, Inc. In 1997, Mister Donut helped finance the country's first ever feature-length animated film, Adarna: The Mythical Bird.

-Of its 1,800 outlets, majority are stalls, often located inside shopping malls, while 200 are full-scale stores.
-Mister Donut products are also sold in 7-Eleven stores and KFC restaurants.
-Some locations sell coffee but mostly it focuses on doughnuts including as pasalubong, gifts by visitors to friends and family.
-The doughnuts sold are adjusted to suit the local market with smaller sizes, therefore cheaper, and different flavors.
+Of its 1,800 outlets, the majority are stalls, often located inside shopping malls, while 200 are full-scale stores.
+Mister Donut products are also sold in 7-Eleven stores and KFC restaurants, the latter also franchised locally by Ramcar.
+Some locations sell coffee, but they mostly focus on doughnuts including pasalubong, gifts by visitors to friends and family.
+The doughnuts sold are adjusted to suit the local market, with smaller sizes and therefore cheaper and different flavors.

+Singapore

+In May 2023, Mister Donut opened its first outlet at Junction 8 in Singapore after a successful market test in August 2022.

+South Korea

+Mister Donut briefly entered the South Korean market in July 2014 through a franchise agreement with SDK2, owned by local construction company SDK.
+The contract was terminated due to SDK violating franchise contracts and "selling products that were not on the brand's official menu".
+SDK reportedly closed its stores in 2017.